Sorry, this page has moved! Please click here to go to the new location.

 Bounded by Portola Valley, Los Altos Hills, Pearson-Arastradero Preserve and Los Trancos Open Space Preserve, the 1,400-acre Foothills Park is a nature lover's paradise.
 Miles of trails provide access through rugged chaparral, woodlands, fields, streams, and a lake, and provide spectacular views of the Bay Area.
 Wildlife abounds, and it is common to see deer and coyotes; if you are lucky you might catch a glimpse of a bobcat.

 Foothills Park is open to Palo Alto residents and their accompanied guests only.
 Proof of residency is required.
 Guests must be accompanied by a Palo Alto resident.
-Limit of 15 guests in two additional cars.
+Limit of 15 guests per resident in two additional cars.
 Please call the Foothills Park rangers for clarification or for additional questions at 650-329-2423.

 These are a few of the rules to help everyone enjoy this nature preserve:

-- Dogs are not permitted anywhere in Foothills Park on weekends or City Holidays.
-Dogs are only permitted on weekdays and must be on leash at all times.
+Dogs are not permitted anywhere in Foothills Park on weekends or city holidays.
+Dogs are only permitted on weekdays and must be on leash under physical control at all times.
 More information is on our Dogs page.

-- Bicycles are allowed on paved roads only, and not on trails.
+Bicycles are allowed on paved roads only, and not on trails.
 All bicyclists must wear helmets.

-- Coasting devices (i.e. skates, roller blades, scooters and skateboards) are not allowed in Foothills Park.
+Coasting devices (i.e., skates, roller blades, scooters and skateboards) are not allowed in Open Space.